Poincar\'e Duality in abstract 6-functor formalisms: Introduction

 Theorem~\ref{thm:intro-cohomologically-smooth} implies that, in the presense of a trace-cycle theory on the relative projective line, the question of proving the full version of Poincar\'e Duality boils down to the question of {\it computing} the dualizing object $\omega_f=f^!\bf{1}_Y$ for any smooth morphism $f\colon X\to Y$.

 In general, this is a pretty hard question.
-To see that there could not be any ``trivial'' formula for the dualizing object, one could think about the case of the (solid) quasi-coherent $6$-functor formalism $\cal{D}_\square(-; \O)$ on locally finite type (derived) $\Z$-schemes (see \cite{Scholze-Clausen}).
+To see that there could not be any ``trivial'' formula for the dualizing object, one could think about the case of the (solid) quasi-coherent $6$-functor formalism $\cal{D}_\Box(-; \O)$ on locally finite type (derived) $\Z$-schemes (see \cite{Scholze-Clausen}).
 In this situation, for a smooth morphism $f\colon X \to Y$ of pure dimension $d$, the dualizing object is given by $\Omega^d_{X/Y}[d]$.
 In particular, this object remembers the geometry of $f$ in a non-trivial way.

-Nevertheless, we are able to give a formula for the dualizing object for any smooth morphism $f\colon X \to Y$ under some extra assumptions on the $6$-functor formalism $\cal{D}$.
+Nevertheless, we are able to give a formula for the dualizing object for any smooth morphism $f\colon X \to Y$ in terms of the relative cotangent bundle $\rm{T}_f$ under some extra assumptions on the $6$-functor formalism $\cal{D}$.
 For the next construction, we assume that all smooth morphisms are cohomologically smooth with respect to $\cal{D}$.

 \begin{construction} (Variant~\ref{variant:vector-bundles}) Let $f\colon \rm{V}_X(\cal{E}) \to X$ be the total space of a vector bundle $\cal{E}$ on $X$ with the zero section $s\colon X \to \rm{V}_X(\cal{E})$.
 Then we define $C_X(\cal{E})\in \cal{D}(X)$ as